Photo by Zulfugar Karimov on Unsplash

 Consistency beats frequency on LinkedIn.
 Posting 2-3 high-quality videos per week outperforms daily low-effort content.
 The algorithm rewards creators who maintain steady output without overwhelming their audience.

-Optimal posting times (based on 2026 engagement data):
+Optimal posting times (based on 2026 engagement data; verified April 2026):

 Caption strategy matters: Write captions that work without sound first, then enhance with audio.
 Many LinkedIn users watch videos on mute in office settings.
 Include captions or text overlays to ensure your message lands regardless of audio.